Travel Guide to the Costa de la Luz

 Zahara de las Atunes

-Like many of the fishing villages along the Costa de la Luz Sol the main catch here is the Tuna which is fished using the traditional almadrabas method, this is where fishermen using very long poles with a line and hook perched on the side of fishing trawlers.
+Like many of the fishing villages along the Costa de la Luz Sol the main catch here is the Tuna which is fished using the traditional almadrabas method, this is where fishermen use very long poles with a line and hook.

 The apres beach and sun activities here are laid back and peaceful nights are guaranteed here whilst you sup your favourite brew in one of the many quaint local bars.